markoch/code-review/README.md

 - Object contract errors (equals and hashCode)
 - Exposure of immutable data types

-## Gerrit commit message
+## Git Commit Message
 - All details are included
 - Describe what and why it has changed

-# Phase 2: The contextual pass
+# Phase 2: The Contextual Pass
-## Code structure
+## Code Structure
-- Understanability of written
+- Understandability of written
 - Logical errors
 - Wrong usage of implementation patterns
-- Alternative implementations that increase simplicity, readability or maintinability
+- Alternative implementations that increase simplicity, readability or maintainability
 - Check edge cases in functions
 - Better approach to use a framework, library or class
-- Look for ommissions: Shouldn't this component also do X?
+- Look for omissions: Shouldn't this component also do X?

-## External systems
+## External Systems
 - Reduce amount of calls / Optimize calls to external systems

 ## Tests